guillaumebert/integrations-extras/neoload/README.md

 ### Events

 All NeoLoad performance tests events are sent to your [Datadog Events Explorer][4].
-NeoLoad send events to Datadog via the API when a performance test starts and ends.
+NeoLoad sends events to the Datadog API when a performance test starts and ends.

 ## Troubleshooting